FederatedAI/FedLCM/doc/OpenFL_Guide.md

 ```

 > The registryConfig will affect both KubeFATE and OpenFL related images.
 Make sure you have all the images in your customized registry.

+**If the kubeconfig used for Envoy registration only has namespace wide admin permissions, we must specify the namespace and set `lessPrivileged` to true in the extra-config file**

 ### Start Registration and Envoy Deployment